KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 The difference is that `Default` has an expectation of being cheap, so using it to inject logic into field initialisation is an obvious code smell.

-Ultimately, the combination of constants and `Default` strikes the best balance between expressiveness of allowable field default values and constraints on their cost.
+Ultimately, the combination of `const`s and `Default` strikes the best balance between expressiveness of allowable field default values and constraints on their cost.
+When using `const` values, there is no runtime overhead for default fields.
+When using `Default`, the expected overhead is small.

+For complex initialisation logic, builders are the preferred option because they don't need to carry this same expectation.

 ## Explicit syntax for opting into field defaults